aarongilly/aarongilly.github.io/_gillespedia/diagrams-as-code.md

 </div>

-Click this button to see what's behind that diagram:
+Click this button to see what I mean:

 <button onclick="toggle()">Toggle Code/Diagram</button>